 Both make sense, but I for one am sure that new experiences and surroundings have a positive effect on my mentality.
 Changing things up can bring us out of stagnation (which otherwise breeds rumination), stimulating and revitalizing the mind with renewed awareness.

-When you are too used to the same surroundings and routines, less awareness and presence is necessary.
-We can switch off and let our thoughts run in circles, because we don’t need to be as alert.
+When you are too used to the same surroundings and routines, less awareness and presence are necessary.
+We can switch off and let our thoughts run in circles because we don't need to be as alert.